Skyway666/Input-Combos/README.md

 ## Attack properties related to combos

-To understand how combos are created, we first need to know which are the properties of different attacks:
+To understand how combos are created, we first need to know which are the properties of attacks:

 - **Startup**: Amount of time that it takes for the attack to be capable of doing damage